Moody Bible Institute: Update January 11th, 2018

 In that article she wrote:

-In 2009, the Christian school allegedly gave MBI President Paul Nyquist a $500,000 loan—which Moody’s latest 990 forms say has never been repaid—in order to acquire a $1.08 million condominium near campus.
+In 2009, the Christian school allegedly gave Moody Bible Institute President Paul Nyquist a $500,000 loan—which Moody Bible Institute’s latest 990 forms say has never been repaid—in order to acquire a $1.08 million condominium near campus.
 This money was given during a period of financial hardship for the school, a period of time that has stretched into recent months as approximately one-third of the Chicago faculty were let go last November, and the school’s Spokane, Washington, campus and learning extension site in Pasadena, California, were both closed.

 When asked generally about the practice of loaning to officers (not MBI in particular), Attorney Rich Baker, a partner with Mauck and Baker, a Chicago law firm known nationally for representing religious institutions, said: “I’m always against loans to corporate officers and directors… If it’s not paid back, then that certainly puts it into the category of self-dealing.
 I’d be very uncomfortable in an audit in a situation like that.”